yiiext/imperavi-redactor-widget/readme.md

 	}
 }
 ```
-3. Don't forget to add the corresponding access rules for these actions.
+3. Inside your controller, add the corresponding access rules for these actions (or 403 errors will happen).
 Ej:

 ```php
 public function accessRules()